Tener/haskore-guide/doc/wow_1.markdown

 What is Midi?
 --------------

-Instead of reading the specifications, Midi can be think of as World of Warcraft ( or your favorite RPG here ) 's action bars.
+Instead of reading the specifications, Midi can be think of as those World of Warcraft ( or your favorite RPG here ) 's action bars.
 You have several action bars ( called channels ) available to you at all time, and different buttons can be placed arbitrarily in each bar ( defining instruments inside a channel ).
 You then invoke your actions by pressing on the icon ( midi events are send to channels then mapped to instruments and played ).

-I could be seriously wrong here, but it's a model that works for me.
+I could be seriously wrong here, but it's a model of thinking that works for me.

 Changing instruments